filipeqm94/Crossword-Puzzle/RoadMap.md

 ### Stretch Goals

+#### Short Term

+- [x] Highlight clues associated with row/column
+- [x] User should be able to move through puzzle with directional keyboard beys
+- [ ] Move to the next empty cell after entering a character
+  > Works partially.
+Implement directionals to figure out where the next cell is when user is typing across or down

+#### Long Term

 - [ ] Add "Easy", "Normal" and "Hard" difficulties.
 - [ ] Remove button to check answers on "Normal" and "Hard" difficulties.
   - [ ] Add "Cheat" option when playing on "Easy" difficulty.